arajnoha/purefeed/README.md

  - automatic RSS feed (at your project URL /rss.php, yes, it's a php file returning XML on requests from your reader)

 ### Installation
+Latest stable version of purefeed is currently [v.2.0.0](https://github.com/arajnoha/purefeed/releases/tag/2.0.0).
+You can always check out all the releases in [Releases](https://github.com/arajnoha/purefeed/releases).
 Simply upload the files on your server or webhosting, give the PHP files 755 rights and login in on your domain with the password `feed` (change it right away in the settings)

 ### Updating